ChrisAtXenos/Delphi-StackTrace/README.md

 TApplication.HandleException(), TCustomApplicationEvents.DoException(), TMultiCaster.DoException().

 - The CPU stack does not record *where the call came from* but stores *where to continue after the call*.
-This leads to an effect that can also be experienced in the Delphi debugger: Sometimes, the source line in the stack trace is the line with the next statement that follows the actual call.
+This leads to an effect that can also be experienced in the Delphi debugger as also in Visual Studio: Sometimes, the source line in the stack trace is the line with the next statement that follows the actual call.

 - The Delphi runtime units (RTL, VCL, etc) are precompiled with {$StackFrames off} ({$W-}).
 Sometimes this leads to missing frames in the stack trace, since the debug engine has to guess how to interpret the stack.
-Since map2pdb only has the Delphi MAP file as input, the PDB file will most likely not contain "Frame Pointer Omission (FPO)" records, which would help the debug engine in these cases (https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/symbols-and-symbol-files).
+Since map2pdb only has the Delphi MAP file as input, the PDB file will not contain "Frame Pointer Omission (FPO)" records, which would help the debug engine in these cases (https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/symbols-and-symbol-files).

 - In SysUtils, there are two singleton exception objects stored in the private global variables "OutOfMemory" and "InvalidPointer".